-- Membership is possible for non-governmental organizations, non-profit associations, networks and alike.
+- Membership is possible for non-governmental organisations, non-profit associations, networks and alike.

 - Members must be legal entities in their own right.